Code-Institute-Submissions/MS1-Project-Wepre-Hall/README.md

 - Contact form was copied then altered from CI mini project with Bootstap 4 contact page.

+- Embedded Google maps feature I copied the CSS from OS training website.

 ### Content

 - The text on the home, history and visit pages was copied from the Wepre Park Wikipedia page everything else was written myself.
-- The opening times were from the Old Hall Cafe Facebook page.
+- The opening times I found on the Old Hall Cafe Facebook page.

 ### Images